 Certification as a Tour Director

 B.A., Political Science/History

 Plus, for more than 25 years, Monika has regularly attended programs, lectures and seminars which have served to increase her knowledge of San Francisco and California.
 She continues to attend special exhibits about local history, art, architecture, politics and economics.
 In addition, she has assembled a home library of books, articles, artifacts and other items, focusing on San Francisco, the Bay Area and California, much of which has been useful research material for her tours, talks and published works.

 Monika is a member of Authors’ Alliance, the Institute for Historical Study, the Mechanics’ Institute, the Monterey Museum of Art, SF MOMA, San Francisco (architectural) Heritage and the San Francisco History Association.
 She’s also a supporter of KQED, Litquake, the League of Women Voters, the Roxie Theatre, the Society of California Pioneers and the Friends of the Urban Forest.

 Hmm . . . is she doing anything else in connection with her tours???

-Note: Monika is currently working on a new, non-fiction book about San Francisco.
-It’s a tale about a particular commodity.
+Note: Monika is finishing up her second non-fiction book about San Francisco.
+This one is a tale about the journey of a particular commodity.
 The story begins in the late 1840s and extends to the present.
-Expected publication: late 2017.
+Expected publication: late 2017/early 2018.